wkta/ez-stellarshare/README.md

 the PHP stellar-api by "CryptoZulu" ver.
 0.6.0 (c.f. the dedicated folder).
 You need composer to complete this sub-folder with all its dependencies.

+**QUICK TIP**
+To use this service without installing, go to: https://gaudia-tech.com/ez-stellarshare

 ## how to use EZ-stellarshare?